balloonio/balloonio.github.io/source/_posts/manage-multiple-github-accounts-on-the-same-laptop.md

 # Update Git Config

 SSH keys determine the permissions whether you are allowed to clone or commit to a repository.
 However, rather surprisingly, the authorship of the commits themselves are determined by the user configured in `.gitconfig`.
 What this means is you can end up showing as the author of a commit to a repository that you are not permissioned.

 For example, you have a private repository *WORK* under your company GitHub account and you have a private repository *HOME* under your personal GitHub account.
 Obviously, you company account does not have access to *HOME* and your personal account does not have access to *WORK*.
 As scary as it sounds, if you have your `.gitconfig` configured to be company account and make commits to *HOME*, you will end up making the commit without permission issue but with your company account username shown as the author of the commit.
-(For detailed information, please see https://help.github.com/en/articles/why-are-my-commits-linked-to-the-wrong-user.)
+For detailed information, please see [here](https://help.github.com/en/articles/why-are-my-commits-linked-to-the-wrong-user).

 To avoid this issue, make sure your `.gitconfig` is configured to use personal username/email within personal repositories and company username/email within company repositories.
 There are multiple ways to achive this.
 You can create local `.gitconfig` for each repository.
 Or alternatively, you can manage multiple `.gitconfig` files in a similar fashion as what we did with SSH keys.
 Here is how:

 Create `~/.gitconfig-company` as following: